twe747474/P3/README.txt

 1.)
 We tested this on the CS machines.
 When switching from a macbook to a CS machines timing between each process was off causing the program to fail.
 This will not happened if tested on a CS linux machine.
 2.)This program runs on port number 15000 - 15000+n-1 and 16000 +n-1 - 1(6+n-1)000+ n-1.
 If these ports are not empty the program will fail.
 3.)A bug that fixed but may appear is receiving old message from the UDP once forwarding of the instruction packet begins.
 Program will complete but it does make output difficult to read.
 This bug should be fixed.
+4.)We do a renaming of files at the end of router for readability purposes.
+If the directory is open when running the program you may see weird file naming.
+To fix this just go out of directory and back in and the files will be named correctly.
 This project took well over 60 hours it’s still not perfect but it works.

 ———————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————